 How to adjust general hardness (GH) in your aquarium

-Why is carbonate hardness (KH) important in your aquarium?
+Why is carbonate hardness (KH) important in an aquarium?

 Carbonate hardness is the measurement of carbonates and bicarbonates present in your water.
 KH functions as a buffer to your aquarium’s pH.
 Most fish, coral, and aquatic plants react very poorly to any rapid pH fluctuations.
 Changes in pH shock fish and even results in their death.
 KH, also sometimes referred to as your tank’s alkalinity, ensures that acids do not immediately attack the pH balance of the tank.
 Instead, any change to pH is first softened by the KH of the water.